fmaa23/dynamical_complexity/README.md

 - [main.py](./main.py): the main program simulating how modular network works

 ## Running the code
-1. To run the code, use the following command within current directory: `python3 main.py`
+1. To run the code, use the following command within current directory: `python3 main.py`.
+The program will create a modular network based on the defined parameters and call the `Simulating()` function to show the behaviour of the network by the connectivity matrix, the raster plot, and the mean firing rate based on given T (duration) and p (rewiring probability).

 ## Program Structure
 ### Classes